cyneuro/Modeling-Environment-Setup/README.md

 ```
 ### Some packages do not install using Conda, so we will use pip to finish the install process.

 ### This line is only needed if you plan on doing runs in parallel.
 You should have a version of mpi loaded before install for example mpich or openmpi.
+On most HPC devices you can see modules with module avail
 ```
 pip install mpi4py-mpich
 ```